No project description provided

 my_file.sqlc and confirm that the user wants to overwrite the destination database by showing which server and database will be overwritten from the settings.

-pg_restorecommand will output some warnings.
+pg_restore command will output some warnings.
 I haven't figured out a command line option to make these warnings disappear, but they can be safely ignored if you read them.
-TODO: include a paste of the output here.
+Here is an example of what these errors may look like:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.